tyrex-team/sparqlgx/README.md

 two datasets only contain a few hundred of thousand RDF triples, but determinist generators are available on benchmarks' webpages.

+### Use the provided Dockerfile

+We provide a Dockerfile to compile and test SPARQLGX in a Docker container.

+It can be built then run with the following command lines:

+    docker build -t sparqlgx .
+    docker run -it sparqlgx

+The image contains an installation of Hadoop and Spark, according to the versions specified in ``conf/``.
+They are respectively stored in ``/opt/hadoop`` and ``/opt/spark``.

+SPARQLGX is installed in ``/opt/sparqlgx``, which is the home directory of the user with same name.
+All the required tools are installed, so that SPARQLGX can be rebuilt using ``bash compile.sh`` as described in the next section.

+By default, ``spark-submit`` will run the computations locally (``local[*]``).
+This can be changed by mounting a configuration file as ``/opt/spark/conf/spark-defaults.conf``.

+The configuration of SPARQLGX can be changed by mounting a file as ``/opt/sparqlgx/conf/sparqlgx.conf``.

 ### Get the sources, compile and configure.

 Firstly, clone this repository.
 Secondly, check that all the needed